Motorola Solutions, Inc. (NYSE:MSI) Holdings Lowered by WealthShield Partners LLC

 Insider Transactions at Motorola Solutions

 In other news, CFO Jason J. Winkler sold 5,656 shares of the business’s stock in a transaction on Tuesday, November 7th.
 The shares were sold at an average price of $305.29, for a total value of $1,726,720.24.
 Following the completion of the sale, the chief financial officer now directly owns 6,732 shares in the company, valued at $2,055,212.28.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In other news, CFO Jason J. Winkler sold 5,656 shares of the business’s stock in a transaction on Tuesday, November 7th.
-The shares were sold at an average price of $305.29, for a total value of $1,726,720.24.
-Following the completion of the sale, the chief financial officer now directly owns 6,732 shares in the company, valued at $2,055,212.28.
+In other news, CEO Gregory Q. Brown sold 65,000 shares of the business’s stock in a transaction on Tuesday, November 7th.
+The shares were sold at an average price of $305.27, for a total value of $19,842,550.00.
+Following the completion of the sale, the chief executive officer now directly owns 62,105 shares in the company, valued at $18,958,793.35.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Gregory Q. Brown sold 65,000 shares of the company’s stock in a transaction on Tuesday, November 7th.
-The shares were sold at an average price of $305.27, for a total transaction of $19,842,550.00.
-Following the transaction, the chief executive officer now owns 62,105 shares of the company’s stock, valued at $18,958,793.35.
+Also, CFO Jason J. Winkler sold 5,656 shares of the business’s stock in a transaction on Tuesday, November 7th.
+The stock was sold at an average price of $305.29, for a total transaction of $1,726,720.24.
+Following the completion of the sale, the chief financial officer now owns 6,732 shares of the company’s stock, valued at $2,055,212.28.
 The disclosure for this sale can be found here.
 Over the last three months, insiders sold 76,506 shares of company stock worth $23,359,370.
 1.50% of the stock is owned by insiders.

 Motorola Solutions Stock Performance